nwtime/ntpwww/content/en/ntpfaq/NTP-s-config-adv.md

 The example configuration uses six stratum-1 servers (`1a` ... `1f`) to synchronize three stratum-2 servers (`2a` ... `2c`).
 All servers at stratum two are peers to each other.
 Each of these stratum-2 servers serve three stratum-3 servers.
 Clients will be using the servers at stratum three.

-Having more than one reference server configured increases reliability and stability of the client (See [Q: 5.3.2.](NTP-s-algo-real.htm#Q-NTP-ALGO)).
+Having [more than one reference server configured](/ntpfaq/ntp-s-algo-real/#532-why-should-i-have-more-than-one-clock) increases reliability and stability of the client.
 That is why there are two servers for each of the stratum-2 servers.
 Distributing time horizontally (peering) reduces the amount of traffic to the stratum-1 servers while giving additional redundancy for the stratum-2 servers.
 The extra layer of stratum-2 servers helps to distribute the load created by lower levels (stratum-3).

 If you have a reference clock, you would probably arrange peering with one or more stratum-1 server.
 For most networks you can probably leave out the third layer (stratum-3) completely.